csswizardry/csswizardry.github.com/_posts/2025-08-18-low-and-mid-tier-mobile-for-the-real-world-2025.md

 <figcaption>Image credit: samsung.com</figcaption>
 </figure>

-While not even ‘flagship-lite’—its Exynos 1380 chip and GPU are properly mid-market—the A54 is one of [the world’s top-selling mid-tier Androids](https://www.forbes.com/sites/johnkoetsier/2023/08/29/top-10-selling-smartphones-all-from-2-companies-apple-and-samsung/), and it has staying power in both carrier contracts and SIM-free contexts.
+While not even ‘flagship-lite’ — its Exynos 1380 chip and GPU are properly mid-market — the A54 is one of [the world’s top-selling mid-tier Androids](https://www.forbes.com/sites/johnkoetsier/2023/08/29/top-10-selling-smartphones-all-from-2-companies-apple-and-samsung/), and it has staying power in both carrier contracts and SIM-free contexts.